-In addition to main stage presentations, University Opera offers Opera Workshop, a course dedicated to the study of operatic staging skills and opera repertoire, culminating each semester in performances of scenes and one-act operas, as well as Acting for Singers, a two-semester sequence focusing on acting techniques specific to the operatic stage.
-Students have the opportunity to perform around the state for outreach programs in schools and arts centers.
+In addition to mainstage presentations, we offer Opera Workshop, a course dedicated to the study of staging skills and repertoire, culminating each semester in performances of opera and musical theater scenes and one-act pieces.
+We also offer Acting for Singers, a two-semester sequence focusing on acting techniques specific to the operatic and musical theater stage.
+UW–Madison students also have the opportunity to perform around the state for outreach programs in schools and arts centers.

 University Opera frequently hosts prestigious guest artists in concerts and master classes.
-Recent guests include Ben Heppner, Dawn Upshaw, Brenda Rae, Brenda Harris, Gary Thor Wedow, Daniel Belcher, Nathaniel Stampley, and Barbara Bonney.
-For 2020, we are proud to present a master class taught by Renée Fleming in the newly opened Collins Recital Hall.
+Recent guests include Renée Fleming, Amanda Majeski, Karen Slack, Brenda Rae, Gary Thor Wedow, Daniel Belcher, Nathaniel Stampley, Brenda Harris, Ben Heppner, Dawn Upshaw, and Barbara Bonney.

 Support University Opera